sahilohe/cosmic-connections-ai/backend/README.md

 The frontend is configured to call this backend at `http://localhost:8000`.

-To change the backend URL, update the frontend's `.env` file:
+To change the backend URL, update the root `.env` file:
 ```env
 VITE_BACKEND_URL=http://your-backend-url:port
 ```

+**Note**: The backend now uses the same `.env` file as the frontend, located in the root directory.